Johnson336/LotJPlugins/README.md

 #### v0.82
 * Experimenting with 3D coordinate transforms and attempting to display localized space bodies represented in a 2D window.

-### LotJStarMap.xml

-#### v2.28
-* Added right click menu to give several new options including adding/removing systems, changing colors and fonts, or restoring defaults.
-* Adjusted how distances are displayed when hovering a system, should be easier to read.

-#### v2.16
-* Added a bit of redundancy to `getmsdp()` variable calls.

-#### v2.15
-* Added resizing capability.
-Also added automatic settings and planet information saving.
-* New command: `'showmap'` displays currently loaded planet settings without the need to scan every time.
-* `'hypmap'` retains original scanning functionality
-* Added support for ship coordinate display.
-Also added hyperjump route display.

 ### LotJFlight.xml
 * Added squadron home ship labeling.
 Saves the ship that launched a fighter and displays that information when the fighter is seen via look, proximity, radar, or fleetradar in the format: